Find bicycle safety equipment Online

 Have you ever been in a situation where you are driving and it's quite dark and you suddenly have to swerve because you didn't see a biker riding on the side of the road?
 Well, a bicycle safety flag will surely get the attention of the automobile driver.

 Another item to add to the list of our bicycle safety equipment is the helmet.
 When a collision is imminent, a helmet is a very good defense against injuries to the skull.
-In fact, it is so important that you must never get on a bike without your helmet - even if you are only going on a short ride.
+It is so important that you never get on a bike without your helmet - even if you are only going on a short ride.